 UAV is a California-based, WASC accredited, U.S. university issuing degrees on campus and on-line.
 Per the terms of the agreement, Genius Group has already paid UAV US\$7 million in cash and 1 million Genius Group ordinary shares (valued at US\$6 million) as closing consideration.
-An amendment was signed on May 18, 2022 to adjust the closing date to June 30, 2022 as well as updating the 'payment of top up consideration' based on the performance of UAV over the 2022, 2023 and 2024 fiscal years.
-A further amendment was signed on June 30, 2022 to adjust the closing date to July 7, 2022.
+The terms of this acquisition were amended on April 18, 2022 to reflect that (i) the transaction will not close until the full cash amount of US\$24 million is paid by Genius Group to UAV and (ii) the Genius Group ordinary shares issued are subject to a lock-up.